Houtzdale, Pennsylvania: Ukrainian ancestry

 In 2000, 6.9% of Houtzdale claimed Ukrainian ancestry.

 Parks and recreation

 In 2020, Trella Memorial Park was created, the first public park in Houtzdale.

 Government

 The borough council consists of seven members, who are elected in the general elections, and serve four year terms with seats coming available every two years.
 The mayor serves a four-year term for ceremonial duty.
-As of 2020, the mayor was Izen Lingenfelter.
+As of 2026, the mayor was Sarah Jo Young.

 Education

 The community is served by Moshannon Valley School District, which has two schools: